makkoli/canvas_chart/README.md

 #### Shows a 20 day moving average of the IBM stock

-Plots three months of data for the IBM stock.
-Nodes can be clicked to show more details.
+Plots three months of the closing averege price for IBM stock.
+Points can be clicked to show more details.